Nabzoouu/spotify-retrieve-new-release/README.md

 >- The default user is _postgres_
 >- The default password should be specified as an environment variable when the container is launched

-- When you are connected to the database server, create the database in the right server (see the server/config.py file for the name of the databases)
+__Warning : When you are connected to the database server, create the database in the right server (see the server/config.py file for the name of the databases)__

 ## Launch the server in developpement
 - Change the config.py file with the ip and the post of your container for development and production (it should be accessible using the ```docker network inspect bridge``` command or by seeing the ip of your host server.
 See _Connect to the pgadmin page in a container_ on this file for more info)

+__WARNING : Don't forget the credential in server/secret/credentials.py and the config in server/config.py__

 - Inside the file, at the same folder where there is the _Dockerfile-flask_ file, type in a terminal :

-__WARNING : Don't forget the credential in server/secret/credentials.py and the config in server/config.py__
 ```
 docker build -t groover -f Dockerfile-flask .
 ```